 Clinicians must also be willing and able to analyze their own countertransference or preexisting beliefs about veterans.
 Our society worships heroes.
 Naturally, we tend to idolize those we see as demonstrating certain strengths we desire for ourselves.
 We must recognize our own beliefs without imposing them on the client in front of us.

-6. Acknowledge your client’s moral injury
+6. Acknowledge veteran moral injury in PTSD treatment sessions

 7. Face down myths with accurate information